Betapond/fakebook/README.md

 - Make turn_off use environment variable as well
 - Make turn_off be applicable on a per spec basis
-- Add warnings for production and development enviroments
+- Add warnings for production and development environments

 This project rocks and uses MIT-LICENSE.